 - In Mexico City, the Water Forest initiative seeks to sustainably manage the watersheds that supply water to 23 million people in three cities, including Mexico City.

 - And in Rio de Janeiro, government agencies and local communities in the Guandu watershed are working together to create and implement public and private protected areas, restore forest and identify priority areas for water production.
 By now, more than 4,000 hectares (almost 9,900 acres) of forest have been protected; the goal is to restore an additional 3,000 hectares (more than 7,400 acres) of degraded lands.

 Mexico and Colombia did surprisingly well during the World Cup this year, delighting the world with their joyful and offensive football.
 Now, together with Brazil, these three countries have a chance to show to the world that if we cannot be #1 in football this year we are, at least, walking hand in hand to overcome the challenges of water sustainability — surely a greater victory.

-Rodrigo Medeiros is the vice president of CI-Brazil.
+Rodrigo Medeiros is the vice president of Conservation International-Brazil.